 Please join us every Tuesday night for our popular Food, Wine & Beer Pairings.
 Wineries & breweries pair their fabulous selections to complement our delicious & authentic themed menus.
 Live music always adds ambiance to the evening.
 As the weather warms, we will dine on our back patio.

 We have added a colorful twist to our Tuesday night Food and Wine pairings.
 Last Spring we invited local guest chefs into our kitchen to show us how to make some of their favorite dishes.
-We only have one this series but we always welcome new talent….are you game?
+We only have two this series but we always welcome new talent….are you game?

 Stay tuned for the next series of guest chef food and wine pairings……….